zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

 Once the two connections are established, the server asks the two clients to fill their 1D grid associated.

+If a client enters twice the same position, the server prints an error and asks for another position.

+Once both clients have functional grids, the server starts the game.

 ### Gameplay
 One turn proceeds as follows:

 #### Client's attack
+The server displays to the first connected client —let's call them Client A— their current grid.

-Once both clients have functional grids, the server starts the game and prompts the first connected client—let's call them Client A—to attack a cell, represented by a number between 1 and 16.
+The server prompts Client A to attack a cell, represented by a number between 1 and 16.

 The Client A sends a number to the server.

 The server checks if this number has already been sent by Client A.
 - If so, the server asks Client A to send a different position.
-- If not, the server updates the grid of Client B with Client A's chosen position.
+- If not, the server updates the grid of the other client -let's call them Client B- with Client A's chosen position.

 #### Server response
 The server checks if the chosen position is covered by a warship.

 The server responds accordingly : miss, hit.

-It then displays to Client A the current state of Client B's grid.
+It then displays to Client A the current state of Client B's grid, and to Client B the current state of their own grid.

 #### Switching turns
 The server then prompts Client B to send an attack position.